kenmcneil/kenmcneil/README.md

 ## Assertions

-- The domain used for this service will be "com.ferguson.cs.product"
 - This service must provide the ability to support a multi-tenant view of the data.
-This means that product data can be mutated based on a targeted business unit and/or store front.
+This means that product data can be ingested and mutated based on a given business unit or store front.
 - The storage mechanism for product data will not be visible to any systems external to the product service.
 This requirements means that the service must provide an API for getting data in/out of the underlying storage mechanism.
 - The domain terminology defined by this service will be based off of industry standards.